zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/duplicate-cdb-using-dbca-silent-mode/duplicate-cdb-using-dbca-silent-mode.md

     The command completed successfully
     ```

-6. Set the environment variable to OMFCDB1.
-Enter **OMFCDB1** at the prompt.
+6. Set the Oracle environment variables.
+At the prompt, enter **OMFCDB1**.

     ```
     $ <copy>. oraenv</copy>